Introduction to Agent-Based Modeling: A Short Course

 Mitro Miihkinen, Helsinki University

 “I appreciated the introduction to agent-based modeling as a broad type of dealing with research questions.
-I also appreciated the fact that Paul was open to answer questions that came up.
-I also really appreciated the fact that we can still access the recordings for the next month.
+I also liked the fact that Paul was open to answer questions that came up and that we can still access the recordings for the next month.
 After being there for all the sessions online, having the opportunity to go through the content again at a more leisurely pace is a gold mine!”

 Catalina Otoiu, Babes-Bolyai University